scexamples/swagger-codegen-demo/README.md

 [INFO] ------------------------------------------------------------------------

 # 4. Using the generated REST Client
-To use the generated REST Client in any project, include the generated JAR as a dependency.
+To use the generated REST Client in any project, include the generated JAR as a dependency
+Per instructions in the README.md, add the 'swagger-java-client' dependency to the pom.xml

 #### Steps for using the generated REST Client from within the current project:
 (i) Configure the build-path to include the 'generated-sources' folder as a source folder.
 The generated code includes 'StudentControllerApi.java' which includes methods corresponding to all endpoints exposed in the original project (that was the source of swagger.json).